githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

 You can pass data such as job information or passwords to a reusable workflow by using inputs and secret triggers.
 Inputs are used to pass non-sensitive information while secrets are used to pass along sensitive information such as passwords and credentials.

+### Step 2: Make your actions accessible across your organization

-Next you need to make sure that your organization's repositories have access to the `workflow_call` trigger.
+  After you've added the `workflow_call` trigger, you need to make sure that your organization's repositories have access to the trigger.
 To do this, go to your repository settings, select **Actions**, and enable access to repositories in your organization.

-Reusable workflows allow you to specify any number of things and customize them more to your liking.
-You can have multiple jobs and that gives you a lot of more granular control and power.
-The reusable workflow can be used in and across public repositories or within a single private repository.
-Reusable workflows from public repositories can be referenced using a SHA, a release tag, or a branch name.
-Re-running all jobs in a workflow will use the reusable workflow from the specified reference.
-You can have a reusable workflow call one reusable workflow.
-Reusable workflows don’t require individual folders for each workflow like composite actions do.

-### A real-world example with reusable workflows
+## A real-world example with reusable workflows

-A GitHub developer used reusable workflows while developing hot.opensauced.pizza.
-The developer needed to centralize the GitHub Actions compliance workflows, while avoiding copying and pasting.
-Who wants to do that when they can avoid it?
-To do this, they added a `workflow_call` trigger to the original YAML workflow file in their open-sauced repository.
-You will see that here in the YAML file, code snippet below.
+A developer used reusable workflows while developing hot.opensauced.pizza.
+The developer needed to centralize the GitHub Actions compliance workflows but they didn't want to copy and paste everything several times.
+The developer added the `workflow_call` trigger to the original YAML workflow file in their open-sauced repository.

 ```
 name: Compliance